GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 You can use promise chains, as well as async/await.
 If you provide a callback to an API method, this prevents the promise from being returned.
-Therefore you can defer this part of your migration until you’re ready, or begin using promises immediately.
+Therefore you can defer this part of your migration until you're ready, or begin using promises immediately.

 Some scenarios, such as event listeners, will still require callbacks.